 Subject to the Regulations and to the conditions and limits laid down by the Central Bank from time to time, the Fund may utilise FDIs.
-The Fund may use forward FX contracts to hedge currency FX risks arising from Hedged Share Classes of the Fund and put options on equity indices to hedge against downside risk and for direct investment purposes.
-Where the Fund invests in put options that are based on equity financial indices, these indices will be consistent with the investment policies of the Fund and generally will not be rebalanced more frequently than monthly.
-It is not anticipated that such rebalancing will increase Fund costs or impact the Fund's ability to comply with its investment restrictions.
-In addition, P-Notes may represent derived investment positions whose value at maturity or interest rate is linked to equity securities and which may therefore embed FDIs.
+The Fund only intends to use FX contracts to hedge currency FX risks arising for Hedged Share Classes of the Fund.
+In addition, convertible bonds may represent derived investment positions whose value at maturity or interest rate is linked to equity securities and which may therefore embed FDIs.
 The leverage exposure of the Fund through the use of FDIs will not exceed 100% of the Fund's Net Asset Value, as measured using the commitment approach.